 Patagonia Baby Hi-Loft Down Sweater Hoody

-Our warmest baby down hooded jacket is insulated with 600-fill-power Traceable Down (duck down traced from parent farm to apparel factory to help ensure the birds that supply it are not force-fed or live-plucked) and easily layers in colder conditions.
+Our warmest baby down hooded jacket is insulated with 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products) and easily layers in colder conditions.

 - Lightweight, windproof shell fabric has high tear-strength, a DWR (durable water repellent) finish and is made of 100% recycled polyester

-- Warm, quilted 3-panel hood construction with spandex binding at opening for a secure fit
+- Warm, quilted three-panel hood construction with spandex binding at opening for a secure fit

 - Full-length zipper with wind flap and zipper garage eliminates chin chafe